bbauska/Coursera-Bootstrap/readme.md

 The breadcrumb classes applied and not the col-12 meaning that stretched the entire screen.

-And inside there, I\'m going to go in and add two list items.
+And inside there, I&apos;m going to go in and add two list items.

 Now you see why the use of ol is useful here, because I can use the list items to describe the breadcrumb item.